HOUSE REPUBLICAN OFFICE

 State officials are wrapping up a wide-ranging investigation into allegations that a lawmaker ranked female lobbyists by their looks.
 They also are checking the lawmaker’s claim that Salem insiders who spread rumors of a “hottest lobbyists list” violated his civil rights.
-A fact-finding inquiry into allegations surrounding Rep asus bios.
-Diego Hernandez is “ongoing,” Dexter Johnson, head attorney at the Legislature, said Thursday.
+A fact-finding inquiry into allegations surrounding Rep. Diego Hernandez is “ongoing,” Dexter Johnson, head attorney at the Legislature, said Thursday.

 AGRICULTURE & NATURAL RESOURCES

 “ODFW has said that 90% of the cattle have been moved from the pasture, and the rest are being moved right now, yet they are going to kill wolves anyway,” said Amaroq Weiss, West Coast wolf advocate for the Center for Biological Diversity.
 “That doesn’t sound like a decision to conserve wolves or protect livestock.
 That just sounds like revenge.”